taaheer/my-works/drafts/why-am-i-like-this/en.md

 It was not a love rather paying back the favour or just a trying or I don't know what to name.

 ### Mom
-My mom is from small village in south and she is **illiterate** and already been to married to someone but things didn't go well and she just left him.
+My mom is from small village in south and she is **illiterate** and already been to married to someone before but things didn’t go well and she just left him.

 Since marriage was not legal there was no divorce as well, and it was village, what do you expect.

-She was living and working with her parents until her friend took her to capital city and she spend few months. she attempted to come back home all alone but due **illiteracy** she boarded into wrong train and that's where she met my father for first time.
+She was living and working with her parents and brothers until her friend took her to capital city and she spend few months.
+Then she attempted to come back home all alone but due illiteracy she boarded into wrong train and that’s where she met my father for first time.

 ### Father

-My father weren't quite young during marriage, he was in middle age at that time.
-He wasn't married before but he did try to get married but failed.
-Or maybe I don't have enough information because all I could find from him and relatives that he attempted to marry before but always fail and he always claimed to have "**mangala dosha**" ("**mars defect**") and called himself **Manglik** (Yes, my father believes in astrology).
+My father weren’t quite young during marriage, he was in middle age at that time.
+He wasn’t married before but he did try to get married but failed every time.
+Or maybe I don’t have enough information because all I could find from him and relatives that he attempted to marry before but always fail and he always claimed to have **“mangala dosha”** (**“mars defect”**) and called himself **Manglik** (Yes, my father believes in astrology, something I despise).

-During that time my father used to deliver critical ship part and just was returning from the delivery.
+During that time my father used to deliver critical ship parts and just was returning from the delivery from capital city.

-He boarded in same train that my mother mistook for her home and had seat where my mother was sitting.
+Luckily he boarded in same train that my mother mistook for her home and had seat near exactly where my mother was sitting.

 ## When both boarded on same train
 To keep things small and not make you bored, I will skip and fast-forward.